 In addition to the cholesterol that your body makes, cholesterol from food (animal products) is absorbed in the intestines.
 Eating foods that contain cholesterol causes a temporary increase in serum cholesterol levels, with levels dropping to baseline in about seven hours.[ref]

 Generally, eating cholesterol causes the body to produce less of it, and decreasing your cholesterol intake will trigger the body to make more of it.
-At least, that is the way that it is supposed to work.
+This doesn’t hold true for everyone, but this is the way that it usually works.

 How is cholesterol stored?